 It further stated that like alcoholics, those addicted to some foods often have rules set in place to prevent them from consuming the foods they are addicted to and if they start eating the food in question, it is extremely hard for them to stop.
-In the same year, however, one review stated that food addiction should be seen as an eating addiction instead as it is a condition that can be prevented and could also require treatment (2).
+In the same year, however, one scientific review stated that food addiction should be seen as an eating addiction instead as it is a behavioral addiction rather than addiction to a particular substance.
+(2).

 - Overeating Disorder.
-Unlike simple overeating, an overeating disorder -also known as binge eating – is a serious condition that involves recurrent episodes of consuming large quantities of food.
+Unlike simple occasional overeating, an overeating disorder – also known as binge eating disorder – is a serious condition that involves recurrent episodes of consuming large quantities of food.
 People suffering from BED will frequently consume unusually large amounts of food and feel unable to stop eating (5).